Use this page to understand:

 Apply for a permit

-If you need a permit for your promotional activities on Council-controlled land, complete our Occupy Council-controlled land form-external site.
+If you need a permit for your promotional activities on Council-controlled land, you need to complete our Occupy Council-controlled land form.

 If you don’t comply with requirements

-For more information on offences, penalties and infringement notices, read Council's Amenity Local Law.
+For more information on offences, penalties and infringement notices, read our Amenity Local Laws in the Downloads section on this page.

 How to report non-compliant activities